Downtown Circulation Study

 - Spring Street (possible change to 2 way traffic flow)

-- Pearl Street / Temple Street Pairing (reverse the traffic flow, make two ways, or bike lanes, etc.)
+- Pearl Street / Temple Street Pairing (reverse the traffic flow)